codio-content/MySQL_Aggregation/.guides/content/SQL-MIN---WHERE-c2fb.md

 This time, let's get the lowest star of a specific `product_id` from the `e_store.reviews` table.

-Do a `SELECT * FROM e_store.reviews;` to see the entire records and then, perform the following multi-line statement in the `mysql>` command line:
+Do a `SELECT * FROM e_store.reviews;` to see all the records and then, perform the following multi-line statement in the `mysql>` command line:

 ```
 mysql> SELECT